eryk-mazus/twitter-sentiment/README.md

 Punctuations, emoticons, stop words, lemmatization/stemming were not removed/replaced/applied because the selected model can handle the text as is.

-### Inference
+### Prediction

 For the sentiment prediction I've used the [roBERTa-base model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment).
 This particular implementation was trained on  ~58M tweets and finetuned for tasks such as: sentiment analysis, irony detection, hate detection and others.

 explain ...

-The inference was performed entirely on Google Colab using the provided GPU, which allowed me to classify 100k tweets in around 5 minutes.
+The prediction was performed entirely on Google Colab using the provided GPU, which allowed me to classify 100k tweets in around 5 minutes.
 Each tweet in the dataset was assigned with the probabilities of belonging to negative, neutral and positive category.
 To choose the final category, I've simply chosen the class with the highest on.

 ### Results